▶︎ ▶︎ participation

 • with everyone taking part in all things in common

-• once here, it stays – here two examples
+(1, 2 and 3) • once here, it stays – here below three examples

 What to do?